LarryJiaoAtIIT/itmd465/readme.md

 3. AJAX Calling

 Calling an external JSON file, and manipulating the DOM to display the data in a table.
+No JQuery involved.